Conzar/negative-control-detection-protocol/README.md

 ## Initial Brainstorming

-* Describe the process used to isolate human pathogenic virus.
+* Describe the process used to detect human pathogenic virus.
 * Setup an expirment that uses this same process excluding adding a sample.
 Instead just use Monkey Kidney Cells + UTM + any additional antibiotics that are usually added.
 Also ensure to keep the same ratio of nutriants as in the standard protocol.
 * Observe
-* Hypothesis - the virus isolation protocol causes CPE.
+* Hypothesis - the virus detection protocol causes CPE.

 ## Background Reading